wgmo/graphtik/docs/source/arch.rst

     configurations
-        The functions controlling `compile` & `execution` globally  are defined in :mod:`.config` module;  they undelying global data are stored in :class:`contextvars.ContextVar` instances, to allow for nested control.
+        The functions controlling `compile` & `execution` globally  are defined in :mod:`.config` module;  they underlying global data are stored in :class:`contextvars.ContextVar` instances, to allow for nested control.

         All *boolean* configuration flags are **tri-state** (``None, False, True``),